Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 - Work from the amazing Cafes

-- Rent a scooter
+- Rent a scooter and explore

 Where to eat in Canggu